yuya-morot0/yuya-morot0.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about
+title: "About"
-title: "Yuya Moroto"
+pagetitle: "Yuya Moroto"
 author_profile: true
 redirect_from:
-  - /about/
+  - /
   - /about.html
 ---